Atlas VPN vs NordVPN

 AspectAtlas VPNNordVPN

-Ease of useGreat for beginners; limited settingsBeginner‑friendly but with advanced options
+Ease of useExcellent for beginners; limited customizationBeginner-friendly with advanced configuration options

-StabilityGenerally stable; occasional disconnect triggers kill switchVery stable across all platforms
+StabilityGenerally stable, but occasional disconnects trigger kill switchHighly stable across all supported platforms

 Customer Support